 Comparing Displacement Rates: Vane Pumps vs. High-Pressure Vane Pumps

-To concisely address the comparison of displacement rates between standard vane pumps and high-pressure vane pumps, we need to evaluate their respective technical parameters.
-Standard vane pumps typically operate with displacement rates ranging from 0.5 cc/rev up to 200 cc/rev depending on the model or application used.
+Standard vane pumps typically operate with displacement rates ranging from 0.5 cc/rev up to 200 cc/rev, depending on the model or application used.
 They generally function at pressures up to 1500 psi, with volumetric efficiencies around 85% to 90%.
-Consequently, such flow rate is directly proportional to its rotational speed since these devices are constant in volume transport.
+Consequently, such a flow rate is directly proportional to its rotational speed since these devices are constant in volume transport.

 The other type, the high-pressure vane pump, is, however, made for more challenging settings.
 They most often have a displacement rate of up to 250 cc/rev and can operate at pressures up to 3000 psi, with volumetric efficiency often surpassing 90%.
 They are constructed heavily and designed based on advanced technology, enabling them to sustain higher operational requirements without substantial loss in efficiency.
 The self-compensating vanes of high-pressure vane pumps adapt to wear, ensuring consistent performance and reducing the need for frequent maintenance.